neich/tvb-cpp/README.md

 $ make
 ```

 Then proceed with the examples.
-Make sure, that the `CPATH` environment variable points to directories with `Python.h` and `numpy` headers (e.g. `env/lib/python3.10/site-packages/numpy/core/include`).

 ```shell
 $ cd examples